 3. The 24 Hour Fast:

-Take caution with this approach, as it is the most extreme.
+Take caution with this approach, as it is the most extreme method of intermittent fasting.

 If you follow this method, you should return to a normal, healthy diet on your non-fasting days.

 Consider a simple approach to intermittent fasting if you're starting out.
-The long term research is not clear on this method, however the recent literature suggests that intermittent fasting can have health benefits.
-As with any diet, proper nutrition and healthy eating is vital to the success of the diet.
+The long term research is not clear on this method, however recent literature suggests that intermittent fasting can have health benefits.
+As with any diet, proper nutrition and healthy eating are vital to the success of the diet.